-While all checklists will map to a version and conformance level of the Web Content Accessibility Guidelines (WCAG), a full checklist of all 50 success criteria WCAG 2.1 AA is not always needed.
+While all checklists will map to a version and conformance level of the Web Content Accessibility Guidelines (WCAG), a full checklist of all WCAG success criteria is not always needed.

 Rather, checklists can be organized by roles (e.g., developer, designer, content editor), by accessibility (e.g., visually impaired, deaf or hard of hearing, etc.), by legal priority, by specific changes (e.g., add alt text to images, add transcripts to podcasts) or by another assignment.

 Not only are accessibility checklists practically useful to individuals directly making changes but they help in program management and executing on accessibility plans.

 Let’s look at a sample accessibility checklist as well as some pros and cons of using ADA compliance website checklists.